jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 **Electricity** in combination with other mods.

 - Enable electricity in the New World (without extra good output like DLC12)
-- Enable `Nate's Windmill` and `Small Power Plants` for the New World.
+- Enable power plants from `Nate's Windmill`, `Biogas Production` and `Industrial Cities` in the New World.

-### Phase III - Terraced Artistas
+### Level III - Terraced Artistas

+Only with `New World Rising`.
 *Unlocks with 300 Artistas*

 **Residences** with increased population capacity.

 - Terraced **Artistas**: residences merge into blocks
-- Artista skyscrapers (only with DLC `The High Life` and `New World Rising`)
+- Artista skyscrapers (only with DLC `The High Life`)

 ## Vanilla Bugfixes

-- Fixes Tropical Forest Variant 7 grass color
+- Fixes tropical forest variant 7 grass color

 ## Changes

 ### 2.0

-- Added Terraced Obreros
+- Added terraced jornaleros and obreros
 - Added flour mill, bakery
 - Added NW jam kitchen (only with DLC `Tourist Season`)

-### 1.5

-- Added diagonal and cornered fence skins

 ## Credits